OpenGene/scrnapip/README.md

 tempdata="workout"

 #####[run]: The analysis that needs to be done should set to true,for example:
-fastp=true#run fastp
+fastp=true #run fastp

 #####[fastp]: Configure the fastp path and parameters
 fastppath="/home/bin/fastp"
-longr=26#R1 length after trim
+longr=26 #R1 length after trim
-ncode=5#The maximum number of N-bases
+ncode=5 #The maximum number of N-bases

 #####[cellrangle]: Configure the cellranger path and parameters
-dockerusr="1025:1025"#user id
+dockerusr="1025:1025" #user id
-dir="/user/name"#The folder which docker mount ref="/user/refdata-gex-GRCh38-2020-A"#Reference genome path cellrangerpath="/home/bin/cellranger-7.1.0/cellranger"#software path of cellranger expectcell=10000#expect cell number localcores=32#Number of threads localmem=64#Memory size include_introns="false"#Whether to analyze introns
+dir="/user/name" #The folder which docker mount ref="/user/refdata-gex-GRCh38-2020-A" #Reference genome path cellrangerpath="/home/bin/cellranger-7.1.0/cellranger" #software path of cellranger expectcell=10000 #expect cell number localcores=32 #Number of threads localmem=64 #Memory size include_introns="false" #Whether to analyze introns

 #####[step1]:
-filetype="10x"#The format of the input file,could be "10x" or "csv" csv_sep=""#Separator of the csv file nFeature_RNA=[200,5000]#The cells were filtered by feature, keeping cells that feature between 200 and 5000 percent_mt=[0,10]#The cells were filtered by percent of mitochondria, keeping cells that percent of mitochondria less than 10% mttype="MT"#Mitochondrial type, MT for humans and mt for mice
+filetype="10x" #The format of the input file,could be "10x" or "csv" csv_sep="" #Separator of the csv file nFeature_RNA=[200,5000] #The cells were filtered by feature, keeping cells that feature between 200 and 5000 percent_mt=[0,10] #The cells were filtered by percent of mitochondria, keeping cells that percent of mitochondria less than 10% mttype="MT" #Mitochondrial type, MT for humans and mt for mice

 #####[step2]:
-kfilter=200#Minimum number of cells per sample normethod="SCT"#The merge method, which uses SCT by default, can also use vst to simply group samples together nFeature=3000#Genes for subsequent analysis
+kfilter=200 #Minimum number of cells per sample normethod="SCT" #The merge method, which uses SCT by default, can also use vst to simply group samples together nFeature=3000 #Genes for subsequent analysis

 #####[step3]:
-recluster=true#Whether to perform batch correction mode="harmony"#Method of batch correction heatmapnumber=9#Number of heatmaps drawn for pca elbowdims=100#The number of PCS shown in the elbow diagram dims=30#Select the top 30 PCs for dimensionality reduction reduction="umap"#tSNE or UMAP clustercell=true#Whether you need to cluster cells resolution=0.6#Set the resolution when clustering algorithm=1#Cluster modular optimization algorithm (1 = original Louvain algorithm; 2 = Louvain algorithm with multilevel refinement; 3 = SLM algorithm) singler="/home/bin/singleRdata/singleRdata/test.rds"#singleR database position
+recluster=true #Whether to perform batch correction mode="harmony" #Method of batch correction heatmapnumber=9 #Number of heatmaps drawn for pca elbowdims=100 #The number of PCS shown in the elbow diagram dims=30 #Select the top 30 PCs for dimensionality reduction reduction="umap" #tSNE or UMAP clustercell=true #Whether you need to cluster cells resolution=0.6 #Set the resolution when clustering algorithm=1 #Cluster modular optimization algorithm (1 = original Louvain algorithm; 2 = Louvain algorithm with multilevel refinement; 3 = SLM algorithm) singler="/home/bin/singleRdata/singleRdata/test.rds" #singleR database position

 #####[step4]:
-clustermarkers=true#Whether marker genes of each cluster need to be found min_pct=0.25#The minimum proportion of marker gene in the number of cells is 0.25 by default findmarkers_testuse="wilcox"#The method of finding marker gene difcluster.test.a=[0,1]#Find Differential gene.If you want to find differences between samples,change cluster to ident difcluster.test.b=[5,6]#Test indicates the group name, a for case and b for control difcluster.test.testuse="wilcox"#Inspection method ClusterProfiler=["true","Rscript","/home/bin/clusterProfiler.R","-a true -s org.Hs.eg.db,hsa,human -g 6 -t SYMBOL -d KEGG,BioCyc,PID,PANTHER,BIOCARTA -C 0.05"]#Enrichment analysis of difference analysis results. -a: Whether to use all background genes; -s: species; -g: The column of the gene in the file; -t: gene name type(SYMBOL,ENTREZID); -d: database name
+clustermarkers=true #Whether marker genes of each cluster need to be found min_pct=0.25 #The minimum proportion of marker gene in the number of cells is 0.25 by default findmarkers_testuse="wilcox" #The method of finding marker gene difcluster.test.a=[0,1] #Find Differential gene.If you want to find differences between samples,change cluster to ident difcluster.test.b=[5,6] #Test indicates the group name, a for case and b for control difcluster.test.testuse="wilcox" #Inspection method ClusterProfiler=["true","Rscript","/home/bin/clusterProfiler.R","-a true -s org.Hs.eg.db,hsa,human -g 6 -t SYMBOL -d KEGG,BioCyc,PID,PANTHER,BIOCARTA -C 0.05"] #Enrichment analysis of difference analysis results. -a: Whether to use all background genes; -s: species; -g: The column of the gene in the file; -t: gene name type(SYMBOL,ENTREZID); -d: database name

 #####[step5]:
-meanexpression=0.5#Select the appropriate gene to mark the state, intercept the condition, default is 0.5 genenum=50#Number of gene in differential analysis heat map numclusters=4#The number of clusters in a cluster pointid=1#The branching points used in BEAM analysis BEAMnumclusters=4#Number of clusters in heat map clustering BEAMgn=50#BEAM analyzes heat map gene count BEAMgenelist=["S100A12", "ALOX5AP", "PAD14", "NRG1", "MCEMP1", "THBS1","testgene"]#BEAM analyzes specific gene names
+meanexpression=0.5 #Select the appropriate gene to mark the state, intercept the condition, default is 0.5 genenum=50 #Number of gene in differential analysis heat map numclusters=4 #The number of clusters in a cluster pointid=1 #The branching points used in BEAM analysis BEAMnumclusters=4 #Number of clusters in heat map clustering BEAMgn=50 #BEAM analyzes heat map gene count BEAMgenelist=["S100A12","ALOX5AP","PAD14","NRG1","MCEMP1","THBS1"] #BEAM analyzes specific gene names

 #####[step6]:
-circosbin="/home/bin/get_exp.r"#Extraction expression
+circosbin="/home/bin/get_exp.r" #Extraction expression
-circos_perl_bin="/home/bin/circos_plot.pl"#Plot circos
+circos_perl_bin="/home/bin/circos_plot.pl" #Plot circos

 #####[step7]:
-copykat_bin="/home/bin/copykat_v4.r"#Identify tumor cells
+copykat_bin="/home/bin/copykat_v4.r" #Identify tumor cells

 #####[step8]:
-cytoTRACE_bin="/home/bin/cytotrace_230508.R"#Developmental potential analysis
+cytoTRACE_bin="/home/bin/cytotrace_230508.R" #Developmental potential analysis

 #####[step9]:
-genomicinstably_bin="/home/bin/genomicinstably.R"Genomic instability analysist
+genomicinstably_bin="/home/bin/genomicinstably.R" #Genomic instability analysist org="human" #species
-org="human"#species

 #####[step11]:
-ClusterProfiler=["true","Rscript","/home/bin/clusterProfiler.R","-a true -s org.Hs.eg.db,hsa,human -g 1 -t SYMBOL -d KEGG,BioCyc,PID,PANTHER,BIOCARTA -C 0.05"]#Enrichment analysis of marker gene
+ClusterProfiler=["true","Rscript","/home/bin/clusterProfiler.R","-a true -s org.Hs.eg.db,hsa,human -g 1 -t SYMBOL -d KEGG,BioCyc,PID,PANTHER,BIOCARTA -C 0.05"] #Enrichment analysis of marker gene
 ```

 ### 2. Filtered data by fastp and cellranger